Skip to content

 Return goods refer to a so-called normal return, i.e. when the goods are returned to the seller after the sale, for example due to a complaint.
 Return goods are included in the statistics regardless of whether or not a reimbursement is involved.

-The statistical data is declared in the usual way using a form for arrivals or dispatches (example 1).
-The form shows the return direction: exported goods returned to Finland are to be declared on an arrivals form, and imported goods returned from Finland on a dispatches form.
-The Country of origin for arriving return goods is the Country of consignment.
+The statistical data is declared in the usual way using a declaration for dispatches.
+The goods returned from Finland to another EU-country are declared on a declaration for dispatches.
+The Country of origin for the departing goods the country of origin is FI (Finland).

 In March a Finnish company FI sells 100 machines it has made to a Swedish company SE.
 The machines are delivered from Finland to Sweden in March.